Odilomar/Translate-Rest-API/README.md

   This API has two routes: ``/en-pt`` and ``/pt-en``.

-  They are a **POST** Method and receive a JSON file with an object called "textToTranslate".
+  They are a **POST** Method, receive a JSON file with an object called "textToTranslate" and return a JSON file that contains "status", "statusText", "text".

 ## :wrench: Example